jupyterhub/mybinder.org-deploy/docs/source/command_snippets.md

    a node before it can be scaled down, this leads to inefficient load distribution.

-Because of this, you might have to manually scale down the cluster now and then.
+Because the autoscaler will only remove a node when it has no pods, this means it is unlikely that nodes will be properly removed.
+Thus the necessity for manually scaling down now and then.

-You can find the node utilization with the following command:
+You can print the node utilization with the following command:

 ```bash
 kubectl --namespace=prod get pod  -o wide | grep jupyter | awk '{ print $7; }' | sort | uniq -c | sort -n